bezurn004/Obsi-Forge-Apedia/Sundered Ilses/Chapter3 - Oracles/Factions/SI_CH3_Faction_Society.md

 | 94 - 96 | Undertook a great migration or exodus |
 | 97 - 98 | Unified disparate tribes or clans |
 | 99 - 100 | Vanquished a rival or enemy |
-^table-OclSocietyChronicles
+^table-Chronicles

 ## Oracle: Society Overseers
 > [!mechanics]- | Roll > `dice: [[OT_ISSI_Factions#^Overseers]]` | Guidance
-> Use this table to reveal the most influential or powerful leaders within a society. ^guidance-OclSocietyOverseers
+> Use this table to reveal the most influential or powerful leaders within a society. ^guidance-Overseers

 | dice: 1d100 | Result |
 | :---: | --- |